ballerina-platform/module-ballerina-etl/README.md

 This package provides a collection of functions designed for data processing and manipulation, enabling seamless ETL workflows and supporting a variety of use cases.

 The functions in this package are categorized into the following ETL process stages:
-- Unstructured Data Extraction
+- Data Categorization
 - Data Cleaning
 - Data Enrichment
+- Data Filtering
 - Data Security
-- Data Filtering
-- Data Categorization
+- Unstructured Data Extraction

 ## Features

-### Unstructured Data Extraction
+### Data Categorization
-- `extractFromUnstructuredData`: Extracts relevant details from a string and maps them to a ballerina record.
+- `categorizeNumeric`: Categorizes a dataset based on a numeric field and specified ranges.
+- `categorizeRegexData`: Categorizes a dataset based on a string field using a set of regular expressions.
+- `categorizeSemantic`: Categorizes a dataset based on a string field using semantic classification.

 ### Data Cleaning
-- `standardizeData`: Standardizes string values in a dataset based on approximate matches.
-- `groupApproximateDuplicates`: Identifies approximate duplicates in a dataset and groups them, returning unique records separately.
+- `groupApproximateDuplicates`: Identifies and groups approximate duplicates in a dataset, returning a nested array with unique records first, followed by groups of similar records.
+- `handleWhiteSpaces`: Returns a new dataset with all extra whitespace removed from string fields.
+- `removeDuplicates`: Returns a new dataset with all duplicate records removed.
-- `removeEmptyValues`: Removes records that contain nil, empty parentheses, or empty string values in any field.
+- `removeEmptyValues`: Returns a new dataset with all records containing nil or empty string values removed.
-- `removeDuplicates`: Removes exact duplicate records from a dataset based on their content.
-- `removeField`: Removes a specified field from each record in the dataset.
+- `removeField`: Returns a new dataset with a specified field removed from each record.
-- `replaceText`: Replaces text in a specific field of a dataset using regular expressions.
+- `replaceText`: Returns a new dataset where matches of the given regex pattern in a specified string field are replaced with a new value.
-- `sortData`: Sorts a dataset based on a specific field in ascending or descending order.
+- `sortData`: Returns a new dataset sorted by a specified field in ascending or descending order.
-- `handleWhiteSpaces`: Cleans up whitespace in all fields of a dataset by replacing multiple spaces with a single space and trimming the values.
+- `standardizeData`: Returns a new dataset with all string values in a specified field standardized to a set of standard values.

 ### Data Enrichment
-- `joinData`: Merges two datasets based on a given key, updating records from the first dataset with matching records from the second.
+- `joinData`: Merges two datasets based on a common specified field and returns a new dataset with the merged records.
 - `mergeData`: Merges multiple datasets into a single dataset by flattening a nested array of records.

-### Data Security
-- `encryptData`: Encrypts a dataset using AES-ECB encryption with a given symmetric key.
-- `decryptData`: Decrypts a dataset using AES-ECB decryption with a given symmetric key.
-- `maskSensitiveData`: Masks specified fields of a dataset by replacing each character in the sensitive fields with a masking character.

 ### Data Filtering
 - `filterDataByRatio`: Filters a random set of records from a dataset based on a specified ratio.
 - `filterDataByRegex`: Filters a dataset based on a regex pattern match.
 - `filterDataByRelativeExp`: Filters a dataset based on a relative numeric comparison expression.

-### Data Categorization
+### Data Security
-- `categorizeNumeric`: Categorizes a dataset based on a numeric field and specified ranges.
+- `decryptData`: Returns a new dataset with specified fields encrypted using AES-ECB encryption with a given symmetric key.
+- `encryptData`: Returns a new dataset with specified fields encrypted using AES-ECB encryption with a given symmetric key.
-- `categorizeRegexData`: Categorizes a dataset based on a string field using a set of regular expressions.
+- `maskSensitiveData`: Returns a new dataset with PII (Personally Identifiable Information) fields masked using a specified character

-- `categorizeSemantic`: Categorizes a dataset based on a string field using semantic classification.
+### Unstructured Data Extraction
+- `extractFromUnstructuredData`: Extracts unstructured data from a string and maps it to a ballerina record.

 ## Usage

 ### Configurations

-The following functions require an OpenAI API key to operate:
+The following APIs require an OpenAI API key to operate:
+- `categorizeSemantic`
 - `extractFromUnstructuredData`
 - `groupApproximateDuplicates`
+- `maskSensitiveData`
 - `standardizeData`
-- `maskSensitiveData`
-- `categorizeSemantic`

 If your Ballerina application uses any of these functions, follow the steps below before calling them: